 The limit is usually the result of trial and error method.
-This means you increase the speed in small steps, monitor the CPU temp and make sure the Computer works normally.
+This means you increase the speed in small steps, monitor the Processor temp and make sure the Computer works normally.
 Once the Computer starts crashing etc, it is better to turn down the speed.
 For different CPU‘s there are different recommended maximum speeds that can be found from google.

 The CPU consists of which two parts?
 Components of CPU and their functions

 CPU consists of two parts, ALU and CU.
 ALU is the arithmetic logic unit, that performs logical and simple arithmetic operations.
 CU is the control unit that manages different components of the computer.
-In other words ALU and CU are the main components of CPU and their functions are to run your computer like human brain runs human body.
+In other words ALU and CU are the main components of Processor and their functions are to run your computer like human brain runs human body.

-What does CPU stand for in games? – Parts of a CPU
+What does CPU stand for in games?

 That largely depends of the game.
-FPS games use more GPU and games that require more statistical calculations require more CPU.
+FPS games use more GPU and games that require more statistical calculations require more Processor.
 For example RTS and RPG games usually require CPU for all the odd etc calculations. very graphical games such as Battlefield, Forza etc, require more GPU.

-The main parameters that CPU has are:
+The main parameters that Processors has are:

 - L2 / L3 Cache

 This shows what is the CPU socket type.
 Currently the most common is LGA1151 and the newest is LGA2066.
-In case you plan to buy a new CPU the Socket has to match with the socket on the Motherboard.
-PS when getting the latest LGA1151 CPU ie the 7th gen CPU and also new Motherboard, first make sure the Motherboard supports that CPU and secondly make sure that the BIOS version of the Motherboard is suitable for the CPU.
+In case you plan to buy a new Processor the Socket has to match with the socket on the Motherboard.
+PS when getting the latest LGA1151 CPU ie the 7th gen Processor and also new Motherboard, first make sure the Motherboard supports that Processor and secondly make sure that the BIOS version of the Motherboard is suitable for the CPU.
 If the BIOS version is out dated, you may have to update the BIOS, this however requires a CPU that already works. (worst case scenario you have to ask some it store to upgrade the BIOS for you)

 Cores show the technology version behind the CPU.
 The versions are named.
 For example at the moment the code name for the 7th gen CPU is Kaby Lake.